ethan-sorrell/sudoku-solver/README.md

 # sudoku-solver

 First time making a webapp in Clojure.

-Practice for upcoming projects.
+The source is a huge mess, but everytime I think about cleaning it up I realize I made so many wrong choices it'd be easier to just rewrite.
+The core algo is really just 3-4 nested reduces.

 ## Usage